Administrators' Quick-Start Guide for Manual Rostering (We upload your CSV files.)

 Below is an example of a correctly populated MathFactLab Staff CSV file.

-The staff .csv file requires the following fields for each member of staff:
+The staff .csv file requires the following fields for each member of your staff:

 • Column A: First name